-When you first register your company with HMRC as an employer, you’ll receive all sorts of information and reference numbers in your official welcome pack.
-One to look out for – and keep safe – is your Employer Reference Number (ERN).
+When you first register your company with HMRC as an employer, you’ll receive confirmation of your new PAYE scheme and several reference numbers.
+One to look out for, and keep safe, is your Employer Reference Number (ERN).

-Unique to your business, the ERN consists of a three-digit tax reference number comprised of two parts; for example, 246/XYZ0246.
+Unique to your business, the ERN consists of a tax reference number made up of two parts, for example, 123/AB456.

-You may also see it referred to on tax forms (such as your P11D) as your PAYE reference.
+You may also see it referred to on tax forms (such as your P11D, P60 or payslips) as your PAYE reference.

 When should you register?